-Since orange closely resembles the color of the sun, it is known for evoking emotions like friendliness, courage, and innovation.
+Since orange closely resembles the color of the sun, it is known for evoking emotions like friendliness, courage and innovation.
 When used incorrectly, it can also bring about a feeling of immaturity and ignorance.
 The majority of people also associate the color orange with something that is “cheap,” so it’s very important to use this color correctly, unless, of course, your goal is to highlight your product as the cheapest.

 Yellow inspires creativity, happiness, intellect and optimism.
-It can also evoke emotions of fear, cowardice, and irrationality.
-When using yellow, it’s very important to be careful with its hue and value as some shades can look dirty while other tints of yellow can be difficult on the eyes.
+It can also evoke emotions of fear, cowardice and irrationality.
+When using yellow, it’s very important to be careful with its hue and value, as some shades can look dirty while other tints of yellow can be difficult on the eyes.

 Green is, of course, associated with growth and money, so it naturally evokes emotions related to prosperity.
-It’s also strongly related with nature, so it’s often used to promote health and freshness.
+It’s also strongly related to nature, so it’s often used to promote health and freshness.
 Be careful with green as it can also stimulate emotions of blandness, envy and boredom.

 Blue is the color that you’ll use to build trust, dependability and security.
 It also helps show logic, but when used incorrectly, it can give off vibes of coldness and unfriendliness.